-Regev is director of the Klarman Cell Observatory and the Cell Circuits Program at the Broad.
-Regev was named a Howard Hughes Medical Institute (HHMI) Investigator in 2013.
-She had previously been an HHMI Early Career Scientist.
-She is a recipient of the NIH Director’s Pioneer Award, a Sloan fellowship from the Sloan Foundation, the Overton Prize from the International Society for Computational Biology, and the Earl and Thressa Stadtman Scholar Award from the American Society of Biochemistry and Molecular Biology.
+Regev is a recipient of the NIH Director’s Pioneer Award, a Sloan fellowship from the Sloan Foundation, the Overton Prize from the International Society for Computational Biology, and the Earl and Thressa Stadtman Scholar Award from the American Society of Biochemistry and Molecular Biology, and is a 2016 ISCB Fellow.

 Regev received her M.Sc. from Tel Aviv University, studying biology, computer science, and mathematics in the Interdisciplinary Program for the Fostering of Excellence.
 She received her Ph.D. in computational biology from Tel Aviv University.